Romans 1

 God’s saving righteousness is revealed in the gospel and is received entirely by faith.

-16 For I am not ashamed of the Good News of Christ, because it is the power of God for salvation for everyone who believes, for the Jew first, and also for the Greek.
+16 I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, then to the Greek.

 Humanity knows enough of God through creation to be without excuse, yet exchanges worship of the Creator for idolatry.